The global Covid-19 pandemic has been a challenge for the entire planet and even more so for the developing country of Nepal.

 As we believe that there are many benefits in enabling people to share their knowledge with others, our program aims to create multipliers.
 Therefore, those participants who finished the final exams of the training well, are now allowed to hold workshops themselves for other children and adults.
 The first group of multipliers were holding their first training for pupils of classes seven to nine in the Sree Suntakhan school.

-In these videos, two participants of our program give their thanks and feedback on the free training they received and tell why they would recommend it to others as well.
+In these videos (YouTube: Thank You Note by Student Manisha Giri, Thank You Note by Student Susmita Ghatani.
+Turn on subtitles to see English transcription.), two participants of our program give their thanks and feedback on the free training they received and tell why they would recommend it to others as well.

 We are constantly open for applications to the training: firstname.lastname@example.org